- Academic Affairs

 - When the response to this question is yes, and there is no Compliance entry for human subjects, you must provide a justification for your claim that no human subjects are involved.
 Upload the justification in the Attachments section as Attachment Type: PHS_HumanSubjectsAndCT_InvolveHumanSpecimensExp

-- When the response to this question is yes, and there IS a Compliance entry for human subjects, the justification attachment (PHS_HumanSubjectsAndCT_InvolveHumanSpecimensExp) is not needed.
+- When the response to this question is yes, and there IS a Compliance entry for human subjects, follow the instructions below (no justification attachment is needed).

 - Human study record blank form — open with Adobe Reader.
 Complete in accordance with NIH instructions and follow the troubleshooting tips compiled by SPA.
 A separate Compliance entry and study record will be needed for each study.

 - A delayed onset attachment is a standard PDF file attachment.
 Delayed onset means: "Human subjects research is anticipated within the period of award but definite plans for this involvement cannot be described in the application.”
-There must be a separate attachment and separate Compliance entry for each delayed onset study.
+If you have multiple delayed onset studies, you can include them together in a single Delayed Onset Study.

 Refer to the table below (from the NIH application guide) for information about what sections of this form are required, based on your answers to Question 1.4 "Clinical Trial Questionnaire."